Panopticon-Project/panopticon-admin/FRAMEWORK.md

   * Valid from - [XX Month 20XX](URL to source)
   * Valid to - [XX Month 20XX](URL to source)

-#### Command and Control Server
+#### Command and Control Server or Domain
-A server used by the attackers to send commands to malware and to receive commands and exfiltrated information from the malware.
+A server or domain used by the attackers to send commands to malware and to receive commands and exfiltrated information from the malware.
 * About - used by Even More Muffins malware to receive commands from and exfiltrate data to.
 IP addresses should have square brackets [] around the last separator so people don't accidentally navigate to the address.
 Dates should be in the format of DD Month Year e.g. 01 January 2019.
 * IP - [000.000.000[.]000](URL to source)
+* Domain - [domain[.]com](URL to source)
   * Valid from - [XX Month 20XX](URL to source)
   * Valid to - [XX Month 20XX](URL to source)
   * [SSH host key] (URL to source)